US plans new forest protections, issues old-growth inventory

 Most of the old growth and mature forests are in western states such as Idaho, California, Montana and Oregon.
 But they’re also in New England, around the Great Lakes and in southern states such as Arkansas, Kentucky and West Virginia, according to an online map posted by the Forest Service.

-The most extensive old growth forests are dominated by pinyon and juniper trees and cover a combined 14,000 square miles (36,000 square kilometers), according to the inventory.
+The most extensive old growth forests are dominated by pinyon and juniper trees and cover a combined 14,000 square miles, according to the inventory.

 The inventory excluded federal lands in Alaska where an old growth analysis was ongoing.